Chaumukha

 Chaumukha is a coastal village in Baliapal block of Baleswar district of the Indian state of Odisha.

 Chaumukha and Dagara are the two coastal villages in Baliapal Block broadly used to mention about the closer seaside and beach.
-The beach also special with the presence of other beaches like Chandipur and Talasari of Baleswar district with red crabs, silvery sand, casuariana forest.
+The beach also special with the presence of other beaches like Chandipur and Talasari of Baleswar district with red crabs, silvery sand, casuarina forest.
 Fishing by small boats with the local fisher flock is very interesting.

 Chaumukh village is located in India and listed under Taluk : Baliapal, in the district of Baleshwar, Odisha State.